 How a Bakersfield Hit-and-Run Accident Attorney Can Help

-Drivers who hit-and-run in Bakersfield disrupt California’s fault-based insurance system.
-Under this rule, the person or party who causes an automobile accident is generally held liable for the damages, meaning financially responsible for a victim’s bills and losses.
+Drivers who leave the scene of an accident can complicate Californiaās fault-based insurance system.
+Under this rule, the person or party who causes an automobile accident is generally responsible for resulting damages.

 Investigating the Accident